aleksip/shila-drupal-theme/README.md

 ```

+## Files copied from the StarterKit

+Please note that the contents of the `css`, `images` and `templates/patterns` directories are copied from the StarterKit and should not be edited.

 ## Integrating with Pattern Lab

 At the moment a forked version of Pattern Lab is required for Drupal template compatibility.